10 Tips to ensure guests book your hotel directly

 If your website is able to take online bookings (and it needs to be) then tariff pages are no longer necessary.
 You don’t want to confuse potential guests by having prices on your website that do not match the book now price.
-With tools like eviivo’s My Promo Manager, you can alter rates and offer promotions at the click of a button.
+With promotion manager tools you can alter rates and offer promotions at the click of a button.
 For example, if there is an event in your local area, it’s a good idea to increase rates because there will be more demand for accommodation and people will be more likely to book with you.

 On the other hand, if you have empty rooms, you can slash the prices on the day in order to encourage last minute bookings.
 When your rates have the potential to change this suddenly, it’s a good idea not to have a designated page of room prices because visitors might be miffed if they see that they’re being charged more than usual.
-Instead, with eviivo’s My Website, guests can input their dates first of all, in order to see rates and availability, which can, in turn, encourage them to book instantly!
+Instead, with a booking engine, guests can input their dates first of all, in order to see rates and availability, which can, in turn, encourage them to book instantly!

 5. Make your website simple and easy to navigate